slavaklimenko/jwst_pipeline_viewer/README.md

 # jwst_Viewer
 How to run the code
 1) edit path to your uncalib files in "init.dat" file
-2) create conda env and install following packages: asdf                      2.15.0                   pypi_0    pypi astropy                   5.3                      pypi_0    pypi
-jwst                      1.11.0                   pypi_0    pypi
+2) create conda env and install the following packages: asdf                      2.15.0                   pypi_0    pypi astropy                   5.3                      pypi_0    pypi jwst                      1.11.0                   pypi_0    pypi